Cluj International Airport: Early years

+Development since the 1990s

 The airport remained a domestic airport until September 1996, when it was once again opened to both international passenger and cargo traffic.
 The extension of the terminal building was also started in 1996 and since August 1997, it is run by the Cluj County Council.
-By 2001, the extension of the airport building was finished, the runway lighting system was modernized, and an Instrument Landing System (ILS) CAT I equipment was implemented.
+By 2001, the extension of the airport building was finished, the runway lighting system was modernized, and an Instrument Landing System (ILS) CAT I was iinstalled.

 In 2007 and 2008, the airport posted year-over-year growth of 60% and 93% respectively, reaching over 750,000 passengers in 2008.

 The construction of a new terminal, capable of handling 2 million passengers annually, started on 26 June 2007.
-The 10812 m2 arrivals hall was inaugurated on May 22, 2008, followed by the new departures hall, with a total area of 16150 m2, inaugurated in May 2009.
+The 10812 m2 arrivals hall was inaugurated on 22 May 2008, followed by the new departures hall, with a total area of 16150 m2, inaugurated on 15 May 2009.
 The connecting building between the two terminals was inaugurated in November 2009.
 The total project cost was an estimated €40 million.
 In February 2009, the ILS equipment was upgraded to CAT II.

 Cluj Airport exceeded the 1,000,000 passenger mark in 2010.
 On 8 September 2011, the construction works for building a new runway of 2100 m began.
 The works represented the first phase of the investment that aims at a take-off/landing runway of 3500 m.
 The new runway 07/25 officially went into operation on 26 October 2013.
 The old runway 08/26 became a taxiway, after the new runway opened.